Lukas-Arts/conky-weather-widget/README.md

 ### wttr.in

 `wttr.in` tries to fetch the right Weather Info based on you IP by default.
-If that isn't sufficient, you can add the Location in the `weather.conky` like so:
+If that isn't sufficient, you can add the Location at the end of the `texecpi`-command.
+To use the widget, edit the `weather.conky`:

     lua_load = '~/.conky/weather-widget/lua/WttrWeatherWidget.lua'